stonehearth/lua_profiler_scripts/README.md

 `collect_lua_file_map.py [PATH_TO_MODS_FOLDER] lua_file_map.js`

+NOTE: You will need to run the above command to re-create the lua file map anytime you've changed any lua files since the last time you profiled.
+Otherwise the methods and lines of code shown by the profiler will not be showing the up-to-date code.

 3. Replace [PATH_TO_MODS_FOLDER] with the path to your stonehearth mods folder.

 4. Load up the game you want to profile